 The math program seeks to emphasize the basics of computational skills, as well as developing a conceptual understanding of math.
 Students are required to take math during each year.
 The high school math program consists of the traditional program of Algebra, Geometry, Algebra II and Trigonometry .
 The senior course is Pre-Calculus for students in the Honors and Academic I programs.
 Students in the Honors program are required to complete a project in math each year.

 All 9th grade students participate in a 1/2 credit Music Program.
-An Intoduction to Music course is given to all students during their Junior Year.
+An introduction to Music course is given to all students during their Junior Year.
 This course presents the historical development of music and includes biographies of master composers, their principal works, and their contribution to the advancement of musical composition.
 All seventh grade students take Music 7, which presents fundamentals of music theory.

 High School students may choose perform in the Chorus, the Band or the Orchestra.
 Interested students should arrange an audition with the appropriate director.
 All Latin School students perform in Chorus, Band, or Orchestra.

 All students are required to take six years of physical education for grades 6 – 11.
 Juniors on an athletic team are exempt from Physical Education class for the trimester of that athletic season.
 The activities of the program for the six years are physical fitness testing, body conditioning, weight training, gymnastics, badminton, softball, basketball, team handball, lacrosse, soccer, touch football, volleyball, wrestling, archery, floor hockey, track and “project adventure.”
-Freshmen and sophomores study the martial art of Tae Kwon Do.
+Freshmen study the martial art of Tae Kwon Do.

 The religion program seeks to demonstrate the vitality of Christ’s message to the present age and to impart an understanding of the Roman Catholic tradition.
 The seven-year course includes the study of Scripture, the person of Christ, Church History, the sacraments, the growth and development of the person, self-knowledge, human relationships, the meaning of Christian maturity, faith and belief in God.